nesv/workqueue/README.md

 	"fmt"
 	"sync"

-	"github.com/nesv/workqueue"
+	workqueue "github.com/nesv/workqueue/v2"
 )

 func main() {
-	// Create a new WorkQueue.
+	// Create a new Queue.
-	wq := workqueue.New(1024)
+	q := workqueue.New(1024)

 	// Use a sync.WaitGroup to make sure we process all work before
 	// exiting.